vzhang517/shipwellProject/README.md

 npm start
 ```

 API key is pushed into repo.
 This is not good practice and I would usually store this info in a process.env, however this was for simplicity sake as the process for you all to obtain a key is easy but tedious.
-Multiple tutorial also stated that this key in particular was okay to share.
+Multiple tutorials also stated that this key in particular was okay to share.

 ### Description

-The app is pretty simple, I basically built a simpler version of youtube.
-It allows you to search and play videos.
+The app itself is pretty simple, I basically built a simpler version of youtube.
+It allows you to search for and play videos.
 You can also save and unsave your favorite videos, the app stores this data local memory.

 I decided not to use Redux for this project because it was fairly small in scale, and managing state was not an issue with this number of components.
 Context system also wasnt necessary as most components traversing downwards made use of the props data, with the exception of the page components.